QAnon: Mike Pence

 On August 21, 2020, Vice President Mike Pence said that he did not "know anything about" QAnon except that it was a conspiracy theory that he "dismisse[d] out of hand".
 When asked whether he would acknowledge the administration's role in "giving oxygen" to the belief, Pence shook his head and said, "Give me a break."
 Pence also commented that the media giving attention to QAnon amounted to "[chasing] shiny objects".

 After the election, as the date of the 2021 United States Electoral College vote count approached and Pence showed no intention of blocking the certification of Biden's win, QAnon figures vilified him as a traitor.
 After Pence's lawyers fought a lawsuit that aimed to make him refuse to count electoral votes for Biden, Lin Wood said that Pence would "face execution by firing squad" for "treason".
 A few hours before the count started on January 6, Wood tweeted that Pence should resign immediately and that charges should be brought against him.
-After the attack on the Capitol, Wood called Pence a "child molester" on Twitter.
+Following the attack on the Capitol, Wood called Pence a "child molester" on Twitter.
 After his Twitter account was suspended, Wood used Parler to call again for Pence's execution by firing squad.